rzliu37/rzliu37.github.io/index.md

 - /ʒʊeɪ-dʒɜ:/

--  or Rachel (similar pronouciation as my Chinese name)
+-  Aka Rui (Ray) or Rachel

 -  My blog: [Culture Explorer RZ](https://cultureexplorerrz.blogspot.com/) check my fieldwork updates via my blog or "Blog posts" here

 ## About

-- I am a PhD candidate (4th year) in evolutionary anthropology, University of New Mexico.
+- I am currently a postdoc associate of linguistics department at University of Florida and adjunct assistant professor (LAC) of anthropology department at University of New Mexico.

-- As an anthropologist, I am interested in human cooperation pattern and their social structure.
+- As a **biological anthropologist**, I use mixed methods, modeling, social network science and evolutionary perspective to explore human behavior and health in the past and the contemporary world.
+I am interested in human cooperation pattern and their social structure.
 My current project focuses on the individual's social networks and the function of kinship under market integration.
-I explore this question by using theories grounded in evolutionary theory, such as Human Behavioral Ecology (HBE) and Cultural evolution theory (CET).
-My project involves qualitative and quantitive analysis, especially social network analysis (SNA).

-- As an archaeologiest, I am interested in the human behaviors and technology in prehistory world.
-I focus on their adaptive strategies via ethnography, lithic analysis and experiments.
+- As an **interdisplinary scientist**, I explore how human connections, behavior, and cognition interact with each other.

+## Research Keywords

-- HBE ; SNA ; Kinship ; Cooperation & Social Structure ; Lithic Analysis ; Prehistory Archaeology
+- Behavioral Ecology ; Network ; Cooperation ; Health;

+- Language ; Neuroscience ; Cognition ;

+- Human Evolution; Prehistory Archaeology; Material Culture (e.g., lithic analysis)

 ## Education

-2019-now  PhD program, Anthropology, University of New Mexico, U.S.
+2019-2025 Ph.D, Anthropology, University of New Mexico, U.S.

 2019-2022 M.S., Anthropology, University of New Mexico, U.S.